broccolimicro/floret/README.md

 Floret is an automated custom cell generator.
 The underlying algorithms are built from the following papers:

+> [!NOTE]
+> This project has been merged into the [Loom Synthesis
+> Engine](https://github.com/broccolimicro/loom).
+Updates to Floret will likely
+> be infrequent as a result.
+See Loom for a more up-to-date version.

 1. Stauffer, André, and Ravi Nair.
 "Optimal CMOS cell transistor placement: a relaxation approach."
 1988 IEEE International Conference on Computer-Aided Design.
 IEEE Computer Society, 1988.
 2. Chen, Howard H., and Ernest S. Kuh.
 "Glitter: A gridless variable-width channel router."
 IEEE transactions on computer-aided design of integrated circuits and systems 5.4 (1986): 459-465.
 3. Deutsch, David N. "A “Dogleg” channel router."
 Papers on Twenty-five years of electronic design automation.
 1988.
 111-119.